kasher9/awake/README.md

+## Silly awake program

-## Nothing special just a silly little program to keep your pc from sleeping by moving your mouse.
+### Nothing special just a silly little program to keep your pc from sleeping by moving your mouse.

 ### trying to learn some go